Are you tired of paying hundreds of dollars for chemicals to control the pests in your garden? Try natural ways to get rid of pests.

 Marigolds are an excellent plant to use as a border because they produce no food, they have nice blooms that attract pollinators, and they deter some pests such as nematodes while attracting beneficial insects such as ladybugs who eat aphids.

-Diatomaceous earth is a powder that is a natural mineral-based insecticide that comes from fossilized aquatic plants, that also has antibacterial and antifungal properties.
+Diatomaceous earth is a powder that is a natural mineral-based insecticide that comes from fossilized aquatic plants and has antibacterial and antifungal properties.

 Only food-grade diatomaceous earth should be used in a food garden and it can be purchased at local garden centers, home improvement stores, and online retailers.